Country towns, friendship, families, trains and finding yourself. And kissing…

 Seventeen-year-old Adelaide is sick of being expected to succeed on other people’s terms.
-She knows she just has to stick it out at home for one more year and then she’ll be free.
+She knows she just has to stick it out at school for one more year and then she’ll be free.
 Instead, she runs away from her fancy boarding school back to her sleepy hometown to read and dream.

-But before she can work out her next move, Addie’s grandad offers her a job at the local historical society, she soon finds out that it’s dusty and messy, like her hometown, like her new life.
-Then she accidentally kisses Jarrod, the boy who spends his days getting into trouble.
-But he’s as stuck as she is and Addie starts to wonder that maybe when you really want something in life, you’ve actually got to do something about it.
+But there are no free rides.
+When Addie’s grandad gets her a job at the local historical society, she soon finds out that it’s dusty and dull, just like her new life.
+Things change when she starts hanging out with Jarrod, a boy who seems full of possibilities.
+But it turns out he’s as stuck as she is.
+And Addie realises that when you want something in life, you’ve actually got to do something about it.

-A heartfelt story about love, friendship and untidy towns.
+A heartfelt tale about love, friendship and finding your own way.